-Sometimes we get so focused on the measurements of talent and success – high grades, participation in sports, winning competitions – that we can forget our children already possess a number of natural gifts and talents that will help them succeed in life and the world of work.
+Sometimes we get so focused on the measurements of talent and success – high grades, participation in sports, and winning competitions.
+We often forget our children have several natural gifts and talents that will help them succeed in school and beyond.

 So, what are some of the natural gifts and talents of young children that you as a parent can nurture now to support their future success in the world of work and life in general?

-In an ever changing and fast paced world, adaptability is a vital talent for children to have and develop.
-It doesn’t necessarily have to be about dealing with adversity, but helping them to develop a good understanding that things change, sometimes unexpectedly, and it’s important to continue working to their best ability regardless.
+In an ever-changing and fast-paced world, adaptability is a vital talent for children to have and develop.
+It doesn’t necessarily have to be about dealing with adversity but helping them to create a good understanding that things change, sometimes unexpectedly, and it’s essential to continue working to their best ability regardless.

 Sometimes things don’t go as we plan, and it’s important not to let these things stop us from achieving our goals.
-Children have a tendency to bounce back quickly from setbacks, and this is a really positive natural gift of theirs.
+Children tend to bounce back quickly from setbacks, and this is a positive natural gift of theirs.
 Continuing to teach children to embrace their setbacks as opportunities to grow and develop helps them build the mindset of perseverance to get on in life and work.

-Children are naturally honest and open with how they engage with the world, and at some point they start to lose this – possibly due to a fear of failure or letting people important to them down.
-Keep encouraging your children to be honest in proactive ways will help them to build the positive communication skills around their efforts and abilities that employers look for.
+Children are naturally honest and open with how they engage with the world.
+However, at some point, they start to lose this – possibly due to a fear of failure or letting people vital to them down.
+Encouraging your children to be honest in a proactive way will help them build positive communication skills around the efforts and abilities employers seek.

 Someone who can talk positively about themselves, why they want to do something and who gets excited about doing new things and taking on new challenges always stands out from the crowd.
-Children are naturally enthusiastic about most things, so keep encouraging this, especially when it comes to embracing new situations.
+Children are naturally enthusiastic about most things, so keep encouraging this, especially when embracing new situations.

-Taking an interest, asking questions, and having positive opinions all fall under this umbrella – and is another natural gift most children have!
-By encouraging children to be inquisitive, it also helps them build their communication skills and confidence around idea sharing – all things employers love!
+Taking an interest, asking questions, and having positive opinions all fall under this umbrella – another natural gift most children have!
+Encouraging children to be inquisitive also helps them build their communication skills and confidence around idea sharing – all things employers love!

-Children like engaging with each other, learning about each other and supporting each other.
-Team work is something that comes pretty naturally to children and is easy to encourage – through team projects, team sports or just nurturing their natural urge to work with their fellow peers.
+Children like engaging with each other, learning about and supporting each other.
+Teamwork comes naturally to children.
+Teamwork is easily encouraged – through team projects, team sports, or nurturing their natural urge to work with their peers.

-Children have innate creativity and ideas that they love to work on – through play, or other creative pursuits.
-Believe it or not this can easily develop into entrepreneurial skills, and encouraging them to pursue their ideas and asking them questions (think ‘why’, ‘what’ and ‘how’ questions to help develop their thinking) will help this gift bloom.
+Children have innate creativity and ideas they love to work on – through play or other creative pursuits.
+Believe it or not, this can quickly develop into entrepreneurial skills.
+Encouraging them to pursue their ideas and asking them questions (think ‘why’, ‘what’ and ‘how’ questions to help develop their thinking) will help this gift bloom.

-This list is not exhaustive, and I’m sure the more you engage with your children, the more you’ll start to recognise the talents and gifts they already have, and that you can encourage them to keep developing.
+This list is not exhaustive, and I’m sure the more you engage with your children, the more you’ll start to recognise their talents and gifts and that you can encourage them to keep developing.

 The GT Scholars programme aims to help young people develop an intrinsic motivation for learning.
-We teach young people how to become better learners so that they can attain excellent grades across all subjects.
+We teach young people how to become better learners to attain excellent grades across all subjects.